open-telemetry/build-tools/README.md

-# build-tools
-Building tools provided by OpenTelemetry
+# Building tools provided by OpenTelemetry